Chinese Surname Search Symposium: Chan Family Case Study 12/3/2024

 Preserve your family’s cherished memories in this comprehensive lecture and hands-on workshop focused on scanning and restoring old photos.
 Learn best practices for efficiently scanning your photos using an automated scanner provided during the workshop.
 We will then engage in a photo restoration session, where you’ll learn techniques to remove creases, tears, and dust spots, as well as enhance contrast to restore your photos’ luster.

 Please bring a laptop with three scanned photos loaded that you wish to restore.
 If you do not have scanned photos, we will scan them at the seminar—bring a flash drive to transfer the images to your laptop.
-Laptops may be available for checkout on a “first come, first served” basis with a Los Altos library card.
+Laptops may be available for checkout on a “first come, first served” basis with a Hayward Library card.

 About The Speaker: Ron Chan